SFTtech/sftdyn/README.md

 ## About

 This software was written after the free `dyndns.org` service was shut down.
-After a week or so of using plain `nsupdate`, I was annoyed enough to decide to write this.
+After a week or so of using plain `nsupdate`, we were annoyed enough to decide to write this.

-It is the main goal to stay as minimal as possible; for example, I deliberately didn't implement a way to specify the hostname or IP that you want to update; just a simple secret update key is perfectly good for the intended purpose.
+The main goal of this tool is to stay as minimal as possible; for example, we deliberately didn't implement a way to specify the hostname or IP that you want to update; just a simple secret update key is perfectly good for the intended purpose.
 If you feel like it, you can make the update key look like a more complex request; every character is allowed.
-Example: `?host=test.sft.mx&key=90bbd8698198ea76`.
+Example: `host=test.sft.mx,key=90bbd8698198ea76`.

 The conf file is interpreted as python code, so you can do arbitrarily complex stuff there.